bisqwit/password_codecs/README.md

 Research by: Bisqwit, 200x

 * simonspass.cc (C++): An encoder and decoder for the passwords.
 No main program.
+* simonspass.py (Python): The same, written by ishkanan.

 ## Season 1 Episode 7: NES Bomberman